 Amanda Ball, OCS, CFC, AEMT MedFlight

 Social media can provide rapid and real-time information about events that helps provide greater situational awareness leading to better decision making during both non-emergent and emergent times.
 This course will provide participants with knowledge and skills to use intermediate social media tools and techniques to communicate with internal and external customers before, during, and after emergencies.
-Whether they are emergencies generated by the agency itself or an emergency that the agency is responding to.
 The course will also showcase techniques that provide transparent and effective communication on social media without excessive time or resources being utilized.

 Grounded, Medically That Is, Until Further Notice